 However, these economic processes of increased volume are contrasted by the tendency for concentration when it comes to content providers.
-Globally, there are only a limited number of large corporations that dominate the offerings and markets of the internet, and both regulate access to the net and structure the communication possibilities of users: First and foremost, there are the brands/companies of Google, Facebook, Amazon and Apple.
+Globally, there are only a limited number of large corporations that dominate the offerings and markets of the internet, and both regulate access to the net and structure the communication possibilities of users: First and foremost, there are the companies of Meta, Alphabet Inc., X Corp., Amazon and Apple, which operate brands such as Facebook, X and Google.
 Network effects and perception barriers generated strong market positions for a few companies and promoted concentration on the internet.
 Products and services from Google or Facebook benefit from an increasing number of users, which in turn increases the value of their products for users as well as advertisers.
 With the achievement of a critical mass, a spiral has been set in motion that further expands the advantage for the respective companies and leads to a self-reinforcing dynamic, where also public service media become increasingly exposed to hostility, as they are seen as an obstacle to market expansion, while community and alternative media are facing significant problems in remaining economically sustainable (see also Section nine).